 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Cisco Security Advisory cisco-sa-20100210-ironport and apply any necessary workarounds to help mitigate the risks.
-Additional information regarding these vulnerabilities can be found in Cisco Applied Mitigation Bulletin 111668.
+US-CERT encourages users and administrators to review Microsoft Security Advisory 2488013 and implement the suggested workarounds to help mitigate the risks.
+Microsoft Fix IT 50591 is available from Microsoft Knowledgebase Article 2488013.
+Additional information regarding this vulnerability can be found in US-CERT Vulnerability Note VU#634956.